ministryofjustice/cloud-platform-user-docs/index.md

 ### What do we currently support

-Users can create non-production environments and get access to the Kubernetes API for those environments.
+Users can create non-production and production environments and get access to the Kubernetes API for those environments.

 ## Getting started